 Examining the Arizona Cardinals' roster.
-There has not been any changes since we first ran this list in July.
+There has not been any changes since we first ran this list earlier this month.

 Arizona will carry two active quarterbacks -- Palmer and Stanton -- again this season.
 Thomas likely will spend all 16 games on the bench.
 He’s the future of the position for the Cardinals, so he’ll be given plenty of time to learn from the sideline but won’t see the field unless there’s an emergency.